lansingcodes/www/.github/CONTRIBUTING.md

 # Lansing Codes Contributing Guide

 Hi!
 We're really excited that you are interested in contributing to our tech community tools.

-Before submitting your contribution, please make sure to read through these guidelines.
+Before submitting your contribution, please make sure to read through our [Code of Conduct](https://www.lansing.codes/code-of-conduct/) along with the following sections of this contributing guide:

 - [Code of Conduct](https://www.lansing.codes/code-of-conduct/)
 - [Issue Reporting Guidelines](#issue-reporting-guidelines)